-Once again, I was amazed at how the women dress everyday.
+Once again, I was amazed at how women dress every day.
 To adorn their long and lean bodies, they wear numerous necklaces and long skirts from goatskins that are richly decorated.
 As usual in the tribal world, the style adopted does not only convey beauty but signals the woman’s social status as well.
 For instance, the married women and the young unmarried ones dress quite differently.
-A single woman will wear colorful beads on her necklaces as well as on her “apron”, the front part of the skirt, which for them is shaped as a rectangle.
+A single woman will wear colorful beads on her necklaces as well as on her “apron”, the front part of the skirt, which for them is shaped like a rectangle.
 Married women will limit themselves to more neutral colors, like beige and taupe (a color palette that I can relate to very well, as anyone who knows me can attest) but they will wear even more necklaces than their younger single counterparts.
-A married woman’s “apron” is shaped as an elongated triangle and is likely to be embellished with metal all around.
-In some cases, presumably if the woman is of higher status, the skirt will be decorated with ostrich egg shells.
+A married woman’s “apron” is shaped like an elongated triangle and is likely to be embellished with metal all around.
+In some cases, presumably, if the woman is of higher status, the skirt will be decorated with ostrich eggshells.

 As we visit the village, some women are feeding their children.
 I spent time with a mother while she was feeding her two sons.
 To do so, she uses a spoon to put a honey-based liquid in their hands that they then lick.
 I also hung out with a number of kids eating from a bowl of sorghum.
 When they finished, every little drop had been consumed.
 I was left amazed that there was still a bowl; so much effort had been spent scraping it.
 Sadly, we really had a strong sense that for these children, a little more food would have been very welcome.